Flamingo Stablecoin FUSD

 Loan-to-Value

-If the Loan-to-Value of a Vault becomes greater than 40% due to market movements, the Vault becomes eligible for margin maintenance.
-In other words, anyone can maintain a margin on any Vault by transferring FUSD if the Loan-to-Value of that vault becomes greater than 40%.
-For example if Jack opens a Vault, Jill can maintain Jack’s margin if Jack’s Vault goes above 40% Loan-to-Value.
+If the Loan-to-Value of a Vault becomes greater than the margin percentage (see table below)due to market movements, the Vault becomes eligible for margin maintenance.
+In other words, anyone can maintain a margin on any Vault by transferring FUSD if the Loan-to-Value of that vault becomes greater than the margin percentage.
+For example if Jack opens a Vault, Jill can maintain Jack’s margin if Jack’s Vault goes above 55% Loan-to-Value.

 Margin maintenance on Vaults incur an 8% penalty.
 That is, 92% of the FUSD sent by the maintainer will be burned and deducted from the Vault balance, as if it were a simple repayment.
 The remaining 8% will be kept by the platform.
 In the previous example, 161 of the 175 FUSD sent by the maintainer will be deducted from the Vault’s outstanding balance and 14 will be kept by the FUSD platform.